MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 **Run the commands for the broad group**

-From the client computers for group 2, run the following command from a command prompt with admin privileges:
+From the client computers for the broad group, run the following command from a command prompt with admin privileges:

  `\\Server\Share\O365\setup.exe /configure \\Server\Share\O365\config-broad-group-SAC.xml`

 This command is the same as the pilot group, except that it references the configuration file for the broad group.

 ## Step 7: Verify that the installation was successful